cossacklabs/acra-engineering-demo/README.md

 # What is this?

-Acra Engineering Demo illustrates how to integrate Acra data protection into your existing application.
-Protecting data is completely transparent for the users and requires minimum changes of infrastructure.
+Acra Engineering Demo illustrates the integration of Acra data protection into your existing application.
+Protecting the data is completely transparent for the users and requires minimal changes in the infrastructure.

 This demo has two examples:

 | [Protecting Django app](https://github.com/cossacklabs/acra-engineering-demo#protecting-data-on-django-based-web-site) | [Protecting CLI python app](https://github.com/cossacklabs/acra-engineering-demo#protecting-data-of-simple-database-application) |
 |---|---|

-**Integrating Acra into any application contains 3 steps:**
+**Integrating Acra into any application requires 3 steps:**

-1. **Generate encryption keys**.
-For this example we will generate one storage keypair (for encrypting and decrypting data), and two transport keypairs (for secure connection between AcraServer and AcraConnector).
+1. **Generation of encryption keys**.
+For this example, we will generate one storage keypair (for encryption/decryption of the data) and two transport keypairs (for a secure connection between AcraServer and AcraConnector).
-2. **Integrate AcraWriter** – the client-side library – into the application (web or mobile app).
-AcraWriter encrypts data using storage public key, then application writes data to the database.
-Application reads decrypted data from AcraConnector.
+2. **Integration of AcraWriter** – the client-side library – into the application (web or mobile app).
+AcraWriter encrypts the data using storage public key.
+The application then writes the data to the database.
+The application reads the decrypted data from AcraConnector.
 3. **Deploy server-side infrastructure**: AcraConnector and AcraServer.
-      1. AcraConnector ensures transport protection between client app and AcraServer.
-AcraConnector is deployed as close as possible to the AcraWriter (ideally at the same host), and uses own transport keypair and AcraServer's public key to encrypt transport.
+      1. AcraConnector ensures transport protection between the client app and AcraServer.
+AcraConnector is deployed as close as possible to AcraWriter (ideally, at the same host) and uses its own transport keypair and AcraServer's public key to encrypt the transport.
-      2. AcraServer receives reading request from application through AcraConnector, makes sure it's legit, fetches data from database, decrypts it and returns to the AcraConnector.
-AcraServer is separate container and connected to the database and AcraConnector.
-AcraServer uses storage private key to decrypt the data, own transport keypair and AcraConnector's public key to encrypt transport.
+      2. AcraServer receives a reading request from application through AcraConnector, makes sure it's legit, fetches the data from the database, decrypts it, and returns to the AcraConnector.
+AcraServer is a separate container and is connected to the database and AcraConnector.
+AcraServer uses the storage's private key to decrypt the data and its own transport keypair and AcraConnector's public key to encrypt transport.

-Please refer to the [Acra/Readme documentation](https://github.com/cossacklabs/acra#protecting-data-in-sql-databases-using-acrawriter-and-acraserver) for more detailed description and schemes.
+Please refer to the [Acra/Readme documentation](https://github.com/cossacklabs/acra#protecting-data-in-sql-databases-using-acrawriter-and-acraserver) for more detailed description and schemes (or you can find the [same entry](https://docs.cossacklabs.com/pages/documentation-acra/#protecting-data-using-acra) and all the other current documentation for Acra on the dedicated [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/)).

 # Protecting data on Django-based web site